Employer of Record in Puerto Rico

 Employing in Puerto Rico

 Puerto Rico offers a fascinating blend of cultures and traditions that make it an enjoyable place to do business.
-And although Puerto Rico has struggled through financial turbulence in recent years, this small yet well-developed Caribbean island still has much to offer those interested in global expansion.
+This small yet well-developed Caribbean island still has much to offer those interested in global expansion.

 Thanks to its status as a US Commonwealth, the island has modern infrastructure and an institutional framework guided by the US, including laws governing intellectual property.
 Because of the island’s proximity to the US mainland, it also enjoys well-established transportation networks — serving as an access point to the vast US consumer market.